hth313/OS4/doc/introduction.rst

 Using this guide
 ================

-This guide assumes that you have a working knowledge about:
+This guide assumes that you have a working knowledge of:

 * The HP-41 calculator.
-* Some understanding of, or interest in MCODE programming.
+* Understanding of low level programming.

 Furthermore, the reader of this guide is assumed to have some understanding of programming the HP-41 at the MCODE level.
 It is after